 Launched in 2007, Glasgow Science Festival (GSF) has grown to be one of the largest science festivals in the UK.
-GSF takes memorable events to non-traditional venues across the City where we engage with over 50,000 people, from all ages and backgrounds, through the June festival and tens of thousands more through our community projects.
+GSF takes memorable events to non-traditional venues across the city where we engage with around 100,000 people, from all ages and backgrounds, through the June festival and tens of thousands more through our community projects.

-The principal aim is to showcase the outstanding contribution Glasgow and Glasgow based researchers make to the worlds of science, technology, engineering, maths and medicine (STEMM).
-We do this by developing content with researchers and by working with partners to produce a varied programme of activity featuring high quality events and innovative delivery styles.
-GSF combines a light hearted tone with seriousness of purpose, exploring STEMM and the social and ethical issues surrounding these subjects.
+The principal aim is to showcase the outstanding contribution Glasgow and Glasgow based researchers make to the worlds of science, technology, engineering, art, maths and social science (STEAM).
+We do this by developing content with researcher staff and students and by working with dozens of partners to produce a varied programme of activity featuring high quality events and innovative delivery styles.
+GSF combines a light hearted tone with seriousness of purpose, exploring STEAM and the social and ethical issues surrounding these subjects.